Sundari31/task-manager/README.md

 - Use Docker for containerization

- -Add Redis for caching frequently accessed data
+- Add Redis for caching frequently accessed data